-In order to maintain fairness across all students, all coursework and examinations are submitted for marking with only your candidate number for identification.
+In order to maintain fairness for everyone, all coursework and examinations are submitted for marking with only your candidate number for identification.
 These numbers are issued by the College early in the first term.
-Examiners do not have access to any means by which they can match up names to numbers, this is not done until after the final submission board in June of the academic year.
+Examiners do not have access to any means by which they can match up names to numbers, this is not done until after the final sub board in June of the academic year.